Front Page Detectives

 Panamanian archaeologists recently uncovered a 1,200-year-old tomb filled with golden treasures and victims of human sacrifice.

-Archaeologists in Panama have made a remarkable discovery, unearthing a tomb dating back 1,200 years.
+Archaeologists in Panama recently made a remarkable discovery, unearthing a tomb dating back 1,200 years.

 This tomb, brimming with golden artifacts and poignant evidence of human sacrifice, sheds light on ancient Panamanian rituals and societal structures.